lsst-dm/dmtn-010/index.rst

 3. Adopt Starlink AST as-is
 ---------------------------

-The Starlink AST_ package, written in "Object Oriented C", provides a large suite of composeable transformation classes, including mapping simplification to reduce the number of steps required to e.g. go from one focal plane to another, possibly avoiding having to transform all the way to the sky.
+The Starlink AST_ package, written in "Object Oriented C", provides a large suite of composable transformation classes, including mapping simplification to reduce the number of steps required to e.g. go from one focal plane to another, possibly avoiding having to transform all the way to the sky.
 It provides an option to compute a